OurMetrics/php-sdk/README.md

 ## Installation

-You just require using composer and you're good to go!
+Add using composer and you're good to go!

 ```bash
 composer require ourmetrics/php-sdk